If you’re in Nagasaki and have some time left, definitely check out the so-called “Battleship Island“, also known as Gunkanjima.

 Your best bet is going to the Tokiwa Terminal which is near the famous Glover Garden in Nagasaki City (nearest tram stop: Ourakaikandori).

-Tours will take about 2 hours and cost around 4,000yen.
+Tours will take about 2 hours and cost around 4,000 yen.

-Here are 2 companies that offer Gunkanjima tours: (Japanese only)
+Here are 2 companies that offer Gunkanjima tours:

-This is how it looked inside.
+Our boat was quite small, but okay.
 Winter vacation was over, but yet there was only one empty seat!

 I do get seasick very easily, so I was worried as the little boat was moving up and down quite a bit!
 I managed to survive, but a Japanese woman struggled much more!